sdnkearns/Week3-assignment/README.md

 can take multiple .csv files as inputs outputs new .jsonl files in the same directory as the inputs

+create exe file:
+go build

 run as:
-go run csv_to_json.go [list of .csv files]
+go run csv_to_json.go [list of .csv files] or
+.\csv_to_json.exe [list of .csv files]

+tests can be run as:
+go test -v

 Asked AI basic go formatting questions, including how to make tests.
 Other questions answered using stackoverflow